Alex Murdaugh charged with murder in deaths of wife, son

 Each murder indictment was one paragraph with exactly one new detail, accusing Murdaugh of killing his wife with a rifle and his son with a shotgun.
 They include no details on how police linked Murdaugh to the deaths after 13 months of investigation or why a man who had no criminal history and was part of a wealthy, well-connected family that dominated the legal community in tiny Hampton County might have wanted to kill his own family members.

-More information may be released in a bond hearing for the new charges, which has not been scheduled.
+More information may be released in a bond hearing for the new charges Wednesday at the Colleton County courthouse.
 Murdaugh is already in jail unable to pay a $7 million bond on the dozens of other charges.

 Murdaugh also was charged Thursday with two counts of possession of a weapon during a violent crime, according to the indictments from a grand jury in Colleton County, site of the Murdaugh hunting estate where the killings happened.